kdeps/kdeps/docs/getting-started/resources/kartographer.md

 `LLMResourceJSON -> PythonResource -> JSONResponder`

 Kartographer ensures that each node is executed in sequential order.
-However, by design, a resource ID cannot be reused within the same workflow:
+However, by design, a resource ID cannot be reused within the same workflow.

-- ✅ Valid: `LLMResourceJSON -> PythonResource -> JSONResponder`

-- ❌ Invalid: `LLMResourceJSON -> PythonResource -> LLMResourceJSON -> JSONResponder`

 This avoids complex dependency problems such as circular dependencies.

-If you need to reuse a resource, you must duplicate its functionality under a unique ID, as shown below:
+If you need to reuse a resource, it should be under a unique ID, as shown below:

-- ✅ Valid with duplication: `LLMResourceJSON -> PythonResource -> LLMResourceJSON2 -> JSONResponder`
+`LLMResourceJSON -> PythonResource -> LLMResourceJSON2 -> JSONResponder`